UMEP-dev/UMEP-Tutorials/docs/source/Tutorials/IntroductionToSolweigICUC12.rst

 #.
 Open SOLWEIG in the Processing Toolbox from *UMEP -> Processor -> Outdoor Thermal Comfort:
    SOLWEIG v2025a*.

-   -  You will make use of a test dataset from observations for Gothenburg, Sweden.
+   -  You will make use of a test dataset from observations for Rotterdam, The Netherlands.

     .. figure:: /images/ICUC12/SOLWEIG_GUI.PNG
        :alt:  None